 - 1. All campus community members will receive and complete a SUNY Maritime Indoctrination 2020 Social Distancing Training Program.
 This electronic-based training will include a detailed outline of protocols and procedures that are expected to be completed by community members during the training program.
 (Recommended training will consist of examples with video demonstrations of each of the below protocols.)
 This training will be issued via email to all campus community members and incoming MUGs.
 MUGs will also redo the training upon arrival on campus for INDOCTRINATION. - All campus community members will wear an approved face mask at all times while training.
 Only exceptions will be during designated meal times, bathing/grooming periods, and during sleep periods.
 Approval to remove the face mask will be provided by Staff Member/Administrator or designated leadership Cadet cadre. - Cadet Corpsmen will be on campus throughout the training period to assist in health-related questions, concerns, and for transport to Health Services as necessary. - 4.
 Male MUGs and Male Cadet cadre are to report to INDOC groomed.
-This is to minimize the need for shaving all Male MUGs for compliance with grooming standards.
-MUGs not arriving with shaved haircuts will be escorted to the Barbershop as identified.
+This is to minimize the need for shaving all male MUGs for compliance with grooming standards.
+MUGs not arriving with shaved haircuts will be escorted to the barbershop as identified.
 Barbershop operational protocols are outlined accordingly. - 5.
-All campus community members will be encouraged to utilize hand-sanitizer throughout the training day and before and after all designated meal times. - All campus community members will have their temperature taken during the AM and PM formations.
-Any campus community members that are not within the established standards (temperature) will be required to report to Health Services for additional testing/review. - Any infected/sick MUGs will be quarantined (temporarily) until they can be removed from campus by a family member or their designated emergency contact.
-MUGs failing to be able to complete INDOC will be provided the
+All campus community members will be encouraged to utilize hand-sanitizer throughout the training day and before and after all designated meal times. - 6.
+On a random basis, MUGs will have their temperature taken during formations.
+Any campus MUGs that are not within the established standards (temperature) will be required to report to Health Services for additional testing/review - Any infected/sick MUGs will be quarantined (temporarily) until they can be removed from campus by a family member or their designated emergency contact.

-- opportunity to continue as a civilian student for the Fall semester (upon the ability to return to campus safely).
-They will be included in the Spring J-Start program. - 8.
-Any infected/sick Staff Member or Administrator will be required to remove themselves from campus and self-quarantine/seek medical attention for 14 days and test negative following CDC protocols - Any MUGs, Cadet leadership cadre, Staff Member/Administrator exposed to any infected/sick MUG or infected/sick Staff Member or Administrator, will be required to self-quarantine for 14 days.
+- 8. Any infected/sick Staff Member or Administrator will be required to remove themselves from campus and self-quarantine/seek medical attention for 14 days and test negative following CDC protocols - 9.
+Any MUGs, Cadet leadership cadre, Staff Member/Administrator exposed to any infected/sick MUG or infected/sick Staff Member or Administrator, will be required to self-quarantine for 14 days.